 \subsection{Implementation Details}

-We adopt ViT-B/16 \cite{dosovitskiy2020image} as the backbone for S4D and VideoMAE \cite{tong2022videomae, sun2023mae} as the baseline.
+We adopt ViT-B/16 \cite{dosovitskiy2020image} as the backbone for both our S4D, following VideoMAE \cite{tong2022videomae} and MAE-DFER \cite{sun2023mae}.
+MAE-DFER initialized VideoMAE model with the weights pretrained exclusively on the VoxCeleb2 dataset and fine-tuned on the DFER dataset, serving as a fair and comparable baseline.
 To reduce background noise, we crop a central 160$\times$160 patch from each 224$\times$224 frame in the VoxCeleb2 dataset, following \cite{sun2023mae}.
 For pre-training, we sample 16 frames per clip with a temporal stride of 4, use a patch size of $2\times16\times16$.
 Static images are resized to 160$\times$160 and temporally replicated to match the patch size.
 We apply random masking at a ratio of 95\% for videos and 90\% for images, consistent with \cite{girdhar2023omnimae}.
 Training is performed using the AdamW optimizer with $\beta_1=0.9$ and $\beta_2=0.95$, an over batch size $N_\mathrm{bs}$ of 384, and a base learning rate $lr_{\mathrm{base}}$ of 1.6e-3, with weight decay set to 0.05.
 The learning rate is scaled linearly based on batch size: $lr=lr_{\mathrm{base}} \times \frac{N_\mathrm{bs}}{512}$.
 Pre-training is conducted on the VoxCeleb2 and AffectNet-8 datasets for 100 epochs, with a cosine learning rate scheduler.